Melanie Charles

 Free entry with the festival pass!

-Get free admission to this and many other concerts of this year's Enjoy Jazz Festival.
-With our Basic and Premium offers, you don't need tickets and decide at short notice which concerts you would like to attend.
+Get free admission to this and many other concerts at this year's Enjoy Jazz Festival.
+With our Basic and Premium offers, you don't need tickets and can decide at short notice which concerts you would like to attend.

 Buy festival pass